AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 > Definitions: `retOffset` and `retSize` here are arguments to the [`RETURN`](./instruction-set/#isa-section-return) and [`REVERT`](./instruction-set/#isa-section-revert) instructions.
 If `retSize` is 0, the context will have no output.
 Otherwise, these arguments point to a region of memory to output.

-> Note: `results.output` is only relevant when the caller is a message call itself.
-When a public execution request's initial message call halts normally, its `results.output` is ignored.
+> Note: `results.output` is only relevant when the caller is a contract call itself.
+When a public execution request's initial contract call halts normally, its `results.output` is ignored.

 ### Exceptional halting